aLekSer/agones/site/content/en/docs/Reference/fleet.md

 The length of the `name` field of the fleet should be at most 63 characters.

-The `spec` field is the actual `Fleet` specification and it is composed as follow:
+The `spec` field is the actual `Fleet` specification and it is composed as follows:

 - `replicas` is the number of `GameServers` to keep Ready or Allocated in this Fleet
 - `scheduling` defines how GameServers are organised across the cluster.
 Affects backing Pod scheduling, as well as scale